simoncblyth/opticks/notes/issues/leftfield_error.rst

 Guard Malloc : points to GGeo instanciation
 -------------------------------------------------

-* GGeo is definitely in need to a clean up, far too much of a mixed bag scope...
+* GGeo is definitely in need of a clean up, far too much of a mixed bag scope...

 Hmm suspect that doing the below ifdef-ing within a "dirty" header is asking for trouble... instead just remove the ifdef and intialize NULL...
 Do ifdef in implementation, not header.

+Its asking for trouble because any use of the header that differs in the macro define will have a different memory layout for GGeo... hence corruption.

 ::